holochain/holochain/docs/specs/src/hwp_4_formal.md

     Each agent is the sole authority for managing its local state (by virtue of controlling their private key required for signing new actions to their source chain).
 * **Accountability:** Holochain is also socio-centric.
 Each Holochain application defines its set of mutually enforced data integrity rules.
 Every local state change gets validated by other agents to ensure that it adheres to the rules of that application.
 Peers also enforce limits on publishing rates, protect against network integrity threats, and can ban rule-breakers by a process we call *warranting*.
 * **Data:** Unlike some other decentralized approaches, in Holochain, data does not have first-order, independent, ontological existence.
 Every record in the shared DHT network space MUST CARRY its provenance from a local source chain as described below.
 * **Provenance:** Each record created in a Holochain application starts as an action pair on someone's local source chain.
 As such, even when published to the shared DHT, records must carry the associated public key and signature of the agent who created it.
 This means every piece of data carries meta-information about where that data came from (who created it, and in what sequence on the their chain).
-Note: In other hash-chain based systems Holochain's "actions" are often called entry "headers," which link to the previous headers to create the chain.
+Note: In other hash-chain based systems Holochain's "actions" are often called "headers," which link to the previous headers to create the chain.
 In Holochain, while the action does establish temporal order, its core function is to record an act of agency, that of "speaking" data into existence.
 * **State:** State changes in Holochain are local (signed to a local *Source Chain*) and then information about having created a local state change is shared publicly on the DHT.
 This allows global visibility of local state changes, without a need to manage consensus about a global state, because there is truly no such thing as global state in a system that allows massive, simultaneous, decentralized change.
 * **Time:** There is no global time nor global absolute sequence of events in Holochain either.
 No global time is needed for local state changes, and since each local change is stored in a hash chain, we get a clear, immutable, sequence of actions tagged with local timestamps.
 (Note: For apps that need some kind of time proof to interface with the outside world (e.g. token or certificate expiration timestamps) we plan to provide a time proof service that replaces the need for centrally trusted timeservers.)